jcolson/dndvault-bot/README.md

 Users have the ability to list events that are deployed or proposed (not yet approved/deployed).

-### Subscribe to the calendar
+### Subscribe to the iCalendar ICS

-Once a user signs up as an attendee, or creates an event, those events will show up in that user's ICS feed.
-The user can subscribe to the ICS feed within Outlook, Google Calendar, iCal, etc.  When a user clicks on the 'Timezone' button, a message is sent to them with their local timezone as well as a link to their personalized ICS calendar link.
+Once a user signs up as an attendee, or creates an event, those events will show up in that user's iCalendar ICS feed.
+The user can subscribe to the iCalendar ICS feed within Outlook, Google Calendar, iCal, etc.  When a user clicks on the 'Timezone' button, a message is sent to them with their local timezone as well as a link to their personalized iCalendar ICS link.

 [![D&D Vault Bot Event Subscribe Youtube Video](https://i.ytimg.com/vi/CEnUVG9wGwQ/maxresdefault.jpg)](https://www.youtube.com/embed/CEnUVG9wGwQ)